Pulpit Today Sermons

 Robert D Pace

-It happens repeatedly!
-Rockets, suicide bombers, and violence constantly terrorize the land of Israel.
-It’s all aimed at showing the world that the Biblical land of Israel does not belong to the Jewish seed of Abraham.
+It happens all the time and in different ways: Hamas launches rockets into the land of Israel.
+Suicide bombers walk into Israel’s marketplaces.
+Deadly assaults continually claim Israeli lives.
+Uprisings foment toward the Jews worshiping at their Temple Mount.
+And it’s all aimed at showing the world that the Biblical land of Israel does not belong to the Jewish seed of Abraham.
 But what does the Bible say about this?

 For the duration of this message I want to speak on the subject, How the Bible Affirms Israel’s Borders and Why this is Important for Christians to Understand.
-I will read my text momentarily, but I must first state this: the mandates that God sets forth in Scripture are important!
-There are always consequences when they are violated!
-While it is beneficial for national leaders and the general populace to support God’s mandates, it is imperative that Christians support them.
+I will read my text momentarily, but I must first state this: the mandates that God sets forth in Scripture are important no matter what they are!
+And there are always consequences when people violate these mandates.
+While it is beneficial for national leaders and the general populace to support God’s mandates, it is imperative that Christians support them!

 As Bible believers, God has placed a doctrinal responsibility upon Christians to acknowledge and affirm his determinations.
 And of the many tenets God has set forth in Scripture, he especially wants us to affirm his covenant objectives toward the Jews and their homeland.
 So with that said, let’s investigate the property rights of the Jewish people.